statamic/docs/content/collections/docs/stache.md

 ## Cache Driver

-Since the Stache places its data in [Laravel's cache](https://laravel.com/docs/cache#configuration), there's no special configuration necessary to change it.
+By default the Stache places its data in the default [Laravel cache store](https://laravel.com/docs/cache#configuration), there's no special configuration necessary to change it.

 Whatever your default caching driver is for the rest of your app is where your Stache will be.